-To keep your policy in force, premiums must be paid over a specified term.
-(Thes terms are usually over a period of 10, 20, or 30 years.)
+To keep your policy in-force/active, premiums must be paid over a specified term.
+(These terms are usually over a period of 10, 20, or 30 years.)
 The longer the term on your policy, the higher your premiums will be.
 As long as your premiums are current and you pass away within the term, you’ll receive the death benefits.
 So, if you die after the term has expired, then there is no benefit that will pay out.

 What are the types of term life insurance: